North Central B.C.

 Each year, local governments that host a gaming facility receive a 10% share of the net income those facilities generate.
-Last year, five Host Local Governments in Northern BC received $5.29 million to invest in their communities through initiatives like the elevator at the Terrace Public Library, community grants in Prince George and Prince Rupert, the Pomeroy Sports Centre in Fort St. John, or to support tourism in Dawson Creek.
-To find out how Host Local Governments in Northern BC play it forward with their share of provincial gaming revenue, see below.
+Last year, seven Host Local Governments in North Central B.C. received $6.2 million to invest in community initiatives like the Terrace Public Library elevator, Prince George and Williams Lake community grants and Fort St. John’s Pomeroy Sports Centre.

 Calvin Kruk Centre for the Arts

 A hub for the arts of all kinds in Dawson Creek, the Calvin Kruk Centre for the Arts was built thanks to help from the City’s share of provincial gaming revenue.
 The City of Dawson Creek allocated $2.3 million of gaming revenue generated at Chances Dawson Creek towards the state-of-the-art facility, which opened its doors in 2014.
 The Centre has been an amazing addition to the city’s vibrant arts and culture scene, with a range of classes for residents and an auditorium that offers up a stage to talented local and travelling performers alike.

 Dubbed “The Energetic City,” it’s fitting that Fort St. John invests its share of provincial gaming revenue into recreation facilities and programs.
 Over five years, $4.3 million of funds generated at Chances Fort St. John have gone to support the Pomeroy Sports Centre, helping people in the local community stay active and fit.